OUR FOUNDER

 He has since worked tirelessly to address conflicts of all sorts, especially those originating in the Korean peninsula and other Asian countries.
 His unconventional and insightful approach to solving conflicts have informed and inspired Korean watchers in Korea and the U.S., including government officials, members of the congress, think tanks and NGOs.

-In Mindanao, in the Philippines, his school building projects have brought the local government and Muslim groups together in remote mountainous areas.
-Parents from both sides worked together towards a common goal.
-They wanted to provide proper basic education to their children that they previously could not receive.
-This has contributed to bringing peace to an area where people were leaving due to the conflicts.
+In Mindanao, Philippines, his school building projects through JTS have brought the local government and Muslim groups together in remote mountainous areas.
+Parents from both sides worked together toward a common goal: to provide proper basic education to their children, something they had previously been unable to access.
+This collaboration has contributed to bringing peace to an area where people had been leaving due to ongoing conflict.

 HUMANITARIAN AID EXPERT

 When Ven.
-Pomnyun went to India for a pilgrimage, he met a young lady begging for money to buy milk for her baby.
-In Dongheswari, he also witnessed hundreds of begging children and wondered why they were not in school but instead on the street.
+Pomnyun Sunim went on a pilgrimage to India, he met a woman begging for money to buy milk for her baby.
+In Dungeshwari, he also witnessed hundreds of begging children and wondered why they were not in school but instead on the street.
 Later he learned that the milk that the woman asked for cost only about two dollars.
 He also found out that the school-aged children on the street could not go to school because there was no school in the village.
 This experience struck him deeply.
-Since then he has been vigorous in his efforts to eradicate starvation, diseases and illiteracy in the world.
+Since then, he has been vigorous in his efforts to eradicate starvation, diseases and illiteracy in the world.

-As a part of such efforts, he has founded the Join Together Society, an international aid organization that operates under the motto: the hungry should be fed, the sick should be cured, children should be educated.
-For long-term aid projects, JTS has provided education, medical services and village development for areas such as Dongheswari in India and Mindanao in the Philippines.
+As a part of such efforts, he has founded the Join Together Society (JTS), an international relief organization that operates under the motto: the hungry should have food, the sick should be treated, and children should be educated.
+For long-term aid projects, JTS has provided education, medical services and village development for areas such as Dungeshwari in India and Mindanao in the Philippines.
 JTS has also been active in providing emergency aid relief in regions struck by natural disasters.

 Ven.
-Pomnyun’s aid endeavor span across India, the Philippines and North Korea.
-JTS has also operated in other Asian countries including Sri Lanka, Nepal, Myanmar, Laos, Cambodia, Vietnam and Indonesia.
+Pomnyun Sunim’s humanitarian efforts span across India, the Philippines and North Korea.
+JTS has also operated in other Asian countries including Sri Lanka, Nepal, Myanmar, Laos, Cambodia, Vietnam, and Indonesia.
+Currently, JTS is conducting a sustainable development project in Bhutan.

 ENVIRONMENTALIST

 Ven.
-Pomnyun stresses the dangers of environmental degradation and lifestyles infested with overconsumption.
-Instead, based on Buddha’s teaching to respect living beings, he promotes a simple lifestyle where people are eating and consuming less.
+Pomnyun Sunim stresses the dangers of environmental degradation and lifestyles driven by overconsumption.
+Instead, based on Buddha’s teaching to respect all living beings, he promotes a simple lifestyle where people consume less.

-Through EcoBuddha, an environmental NGO he founded in 1994, he has also been hard at work increasing public awareness and knowledge about environmental issues.
-He has been leading the ‘Zero Food Waste’ campaign since 1999, and has popularized specific actions such as emptying one’s plate and worm composting.
+Through Ecobuddha, an environmental NGO he founded in 1994, he has worked actively to raise public awareness and understanding of environmental issues.
+Since 1999, he has led the “Zero Food Waste” campaign and has promoted specific actions such as emptying one’s plate at every meal and composting food waste with worms.

 MILESTONES